augustinevt/logistic-pizza-app/README.md

     * make orderQue send user input to customer.orders +
     * make orderQue send user input to make address object and send object to order object
     * make initialQue get user input and make a new billingInfo object and send that object to     the customer

+  Display On the Screen

+    * there is a div and certian functions fill it with forms that return values+
+    * display all order divs

+# NOTE: still at this at submission